 Then wrap up your winter visit with majestic waterfalls on the rainier side of the island near Hilo.

-5. Sedona, Arizona
+5. Sedona, Arizona for Red Rock Magic

 Winter makes for the perfect weather to explore the city’s spectacular outdoor scene.

-Additionally, while this teeny town frequently swells with tourists, especially in the early spring, February is just early enough so you’re likely to enjoy this incredible place mostly by yourself.
+Additionally, while this teeny town frequently swells with tourists, especially in the early spring, February is just early enough, so you’re likely to enjoy this incredible place mostly by yourself.

 For one of the best ways to get outside and take in the epic scenery here, explore one of the many gorgeous hikes in Sedona.